Oluwaseyi3/sentient-quiz/README.md

 npm run dev
 ```

-The quiz will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173`

 ## Build for Production